jlgerber/cpp_happy_fun_time/session_02/session02.md

 ### range based for

-C++ 11 introduced a new looping syntax for compliant containers ( and all containers in the standard library comply).
-It will appeal to Python programmers, as it resembles Pythons for..in syntax.
+C++ 11 introduced a new looping syntax for compliant containers ( and all containers in the standard library are compliant).
+It will appeal to Python programmers, as it resembles Python's ```for..in``` syntax.
 It looks like this:

 ```
 for( <var> : <container var> ) {}